GSA/digital.gov/_posts/2015-12-29-18f-reflects-on-their-most-meaningful-projects-in-2015.md

 > “I loved working on the team that helped make betaFEC.
 It was especially exciting to help our partners at the FEC find how they wanted to express their agency through a modernized web experience, and build an updated look and feel with them.”—**Jennifer Thibault**

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-350-Federal-Election-Commission-FEC-Campaign-Finance-Data-page.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-350-Federal-Election-Commission-FEC-Campaign-Finance-Data-page.jpg" %}
- page" %}

 ### CALC